-Whether we're talking about 18-wheelers, big rigs, flatbeds, box trucks, food trucks, etc., these are all large vehicles are considered to be "commercial vehicles," and they're regulated by the federal government.
-Now, it's important to understand that there are no truck accident personal injury laws.
+Whether we're talking about 18-wheelers, big rigs, flatbeds, box trucks, food trucks, etc., all vehicles carrying more than a certain weight are considered to be commercial vehicles, and are regulated accordingly by the federal government.
+Now, it's important to understand that there are no personal injury laws specific to crashes involving this kind of vehicle.
 Rather, there are many laws which tell truck drivers when and how to drive and maintain their trucks, and often times these laws bleed over into the realm of personal injury law.

-Think of it like this: If you are hit by a car while riding a bicycle, you don't sue them under some special bicycle accident law.
+Think of it like this: if you are hit by a car while riding a bicycle, you don't sue them under some special bicycle accident law.
 Instead, you just sue them under the normal personal injury laws of the state of Texas.
-BUT, since the accident happened while you were on a bike and since Texas indeed has laws related to bikes, it's safe to assume that your case will consist of both injury law and bicycle law.
+That being said, since the accident happened while you were on a bike and since Texas indeed has laws related to bikes, it's safe to assume that your case will consist of both injury law and bicycle law.

-In other words, truck accident cases are injury cases that also involve truck-specific laws, even though the case isn't BASED on truck laws.
-Truck-specific are just a feature of the case, not the foundation.
+In other words, truck accident cases are injury cases that also involve truck-specific laws, even though the case isn't based on laws specific to commercial vehicles.
+Truck-specific laws are just a feature of the case, not the foundation.
 So what truck-specific laws typically serve as a component of a truck accident case?
 Here are a few:

 - Texas DOT Rules - The Texas Department of Transportation has promulgated rules related to how big trucks must be registered and inspected, and they also control licensing requirements for truck drivers.
-It's easy to see that if a truck driver was in violation of a regulation as set forth by TXDOT, he or she is acting negligently.
+It's easy to see that if a truck driver was in violation of a regulation as set forth by TXDOT, he or she is acting negligently by definition.

 - Texas Transportation Code - While most of the sections of the Texas Transportation Code apply to all motor vehicle traffic, this body of law also includes a great deal of truck-specific text.
-Just as above, these laws can play an integral role in an injury case stemming from a truck accident.
+Like those discussed above, these laws can play an integral role in an injury case stemming from a truck accident.

-The takeaway here is that there are indeed truck specific laws, even if there is no such thing as "truck accident law," and to win a truck accident case, you must be able to use general injury law to formulate your arguments against a negligent truck driver, but you prove these arguments by showing that he or she violated one of the above truck-specific laws.
+The takeaway here is that there are indeed truck specific laws, even if there is no such thing as "truck accident law."
+To win a commercial vehicle accident case, you must be able to use general injury law to formulate your arguments against a negligent truck driver, even if you prove these arguments by showing that he or she violated one of the above truck-specific laws.